lamosty/lexi/README.md

 __Notice__: The project is probably outdated as I haven't maintained it in a while and these technologies tend to move fast.
-This project was created just for learning purpose and it has accomplished that goal for me.
+It was created just for learning purpose and it has accomplished that goal for me.
+If something doesn't work, throws errors, things like that, try to find the culprit and fix it yourself.
+It's a good training exercise.
+PRs are welcome.

 # [Lexi](https://lamosty.com/2015/09/react-single-page-wordpress-rest-api-theme-tutorial/)